-Following the text above on indirect effects, and because these have proven to be very important for policy debates, it is highly recommendable to consider important indirect effects, if applicable.
-One could argue that these are certainly very important in the case of policies aimed at reducing CO_2 emissions from cars, if these policies have an impact on the composition of the car fleet.
-They can potentially also be important for safety regulations for vehicles, and speed limits, as discussed above.
+Following the text above on indirect effects, and because these have proven to be very important for policy debates, it is highly recommendable to consider (important) indirect effects, if applicable.
+I argue these certainly are very important in case of policies aiming to reduce CO_2 emissions of cars, if these policies would have an impact on the composition of the car fleet.
+They can potentially also be important in case of safety regulations for vehicles, and speed limits, as discussed above.